waltzaround/Cardboard-Asteroids/README.md

 ## Setup Instructions

+*	Make sure you are running Unity `5.3.1f1` and XCode 7 as this is the most compatible version with this project to date.

-*	If loading the project in Unity for the first time, you may need to also download and add the Google Cardboard SDK to your project before all the script linkages will work correctly for the Cardboard related prefabs.
+*   When building into XCode for the first time, you may be asked to install the possibly 'incompatible' Unity plugin.
+    Allow it, as this will allow the Unity editor to trigger the clean / build cycle in XCode.

 ## Build Instructions

+Note: there is currently a bug in the Unity `5.3.2x` audio spatializer which breaks `CardboardAudioListener` and causes crashing on startup: https://github.com/googlesamples/cardboard-unity/issues/150.
+On this version of Unity you will need to disable `CardboardAudioListener` as a workaround.
+This will mean audio will be disabled.

 ### iOS